 can retrieve settings of the build configurations where the builds are run, including the values of the password fields.

 Users with the "View build configuration settings" permission (by default, the Project Developer role) can view all the projects on the server.
+To restrict this, you can use the

 Users with the "Edit project" permission (the "Project Administrator" TeamCity role by default) in one project, by changing settings can retrieve artifacts and trigger builds from any build configuration they have only the view permission for (TW-39209).